Medicine Overview of Neosulide Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Neosulide 100mg Tablet with food.
+Neosulide 100mg Tablet is to be taken with food.

 In Depth Information on Neosulide Tablet

 - It should be taken with food or milk to avoid getting an upset stomach.